-- 2.1.
-Student employees will be defined as eligible for this exclusion if one (1) of the following criteria is met: - 2.1.1.
+- 2.1.1.
 Undergraduate Student.
 The student is enrolled for six (6) credit hours or more for the Fall or Spring semester or the student is enrolled for three (3) credit hours or more for a Summer semester. - 2.2.
 Career Employees who are also students will not be eligible even if all other criteria are met.
 A career employee is defined as one who is eligible to participate in a retirement program and/or does not require student status as a condition of employment. - 2.3.
 Census Date is the date on which a student status will be determined.
 The date is the 12th class day for Fall and Spring and the 4th class day for Summer Sessions I and II.
 Minisession is considered to be part of the Summer Session I enrollment period. - 2.4.
 Enrollment Period is defined as the semester in which the student was enrolled and working at the college.